bharatbalothia/wcelab-OMS-IV-integration/design/reservation-options.md

 Process steps:

 1. Order Capture makes reservation at DG level.
 (OOB)
-a.
-This reduces the availability from the DG.
+    1. This reduces the availability from the DG.
-b.
-This also indirectly reduces how many item can be reserved at the shipnodes of this DG.
+    1. This also indirectly reduces how many item can be reserved at the shipnodes of this DG.
 IV does not allow a shipnode level reservation if ANY of the shipnode’s DGs is out of availability.
 2. Order Capture passes the order & order lines to OMS with IV reservation number as an extended reference on order line.
 3. OMS creates the order with an open order demand (OOB)
 4. OMS sends the Open Order demand in IV without Shipnode or DG.
 This demand does NOT impact any availability because it has not no shipnode or DG.
 (OOB)
 5. During sourcing and scheduling, OMS sources the order line to a shipnode based on IV availability (OMS and IV integration.
 It is part of PoC)
 6. OMS updates IV with the Shipnode availability change (OOB) after removing the DG level reservation demand (Extension)
-a.
-IV API to update the demand also takes reservation number.
+    1. IV API to update the demand also takes reservation number.
 IV can remove the DG level reservation while creating shipnode level Allocated demand.
 If the reservation is for a DG that shipnode does not belong to, IV will create the allocated demand but not remove the reservation at DG.

 ### Use Case